 Our resources that support the teaching of our writing strategies predominantly are videos that we produced for assembly programmes that commemorate National Education events as well as those that were submitted as students’ entries for video competitions.
 We also include exemplary students’ essays as useful guides to standards that we set for our students.
 These essays too serve as evidence that our students are indeed capable of writing excellent pieces if we present to them effective writing strategies and work on improving our teaching practices.
 And finally, we share our Start Right Programme that occupies a portion of the end of the year school holidays to give our Secondary 3 Express and Out of Stream (OOS) students a head start before they begin Secondary 4 and prepare for their Malay Language O Level Examinations in June.

 We share some sections of our manuscript of the book Panduan Bacaan & Lisan Untuk Persiapan Peringkat N & O and organize them in a series of meaningful oral activities.
 These oral activities are designed to help our graduating students to build their oral competency to better prepare for the O Level Oral Examinations.
 They are organized according to themes like Customs & Culture and form part of our School’s Mother Tongues Fortnight Programmes.
 Other themes include Health is Wealth and Patriotism Towards Singapore.
 These themes are part of our COVID-19 learning package to educate our students on important lessons that they can take from the outbreak of the virus in Singapore.
 We have also the theme on Achieving One’s Dream (Menggapai Impian) where we assist our students to think about what career they are passionate about to guide them when applying for courses during the Early Admission Exercise (EAE) into the polytechnic.
 Finally, we also have the theme Social Integration of Foreigners in Singapore to commemorate the International Friendship Day celebrations and at the same to underscore the importance in our students that they participate actively to help their peers from abroad to integrate well with life in Singapore.
+To complete these oral resources, we advise graduating students on how to keep the oral jitters at bay when they sit for their N & O Level Oral Examinations.

 We make use of note-making strategies to engage our students in formative assessment.
 We learned these strategies from Rick Smith when he was invited to hold a two-day workshop in our school.
 You’ll find the note-making strategies that we share useful.
 You are likely to get some resistance from your students in the beginning.
 However, if you persist and make note-making a regular feature in all your lessons, they will warm to the strategies in no time.
 Good luck!